j-r-dial/Outages-Project/README.md

 ## Assessment of Missingness
 NMAR missingness relates to missing values in the data where the missingness is related to the value itself.
-We believe the CUSTOMERS.AFFECTED column, that has the number of customers affected by an outage, contains null values that are Not Missing At Random because the values in this column being missing could be due to the value itself: for example, a very small number of customers affected may go unreported.
+There is no correlation between the missing values in the column with any other column in the dataset.
+We believe the CUSTOMERS.AFFECTED column - which has the number of customers affected by an outage - contains null values that are Not Missing At Random because the values in this column being missing could be due to the value itself.
+For example, a very small number of customers affected may go unreported.
 Therfore, since the probability of the missingness could be related to the value itself, the missing data in this column could be classified as NMAR.
 Additional data we might want to obtain to explain this missingness, and make it MAR, is the radius of how far the outage impacted.

 ## Hypothesis Testing
 The two hypotheses we tested were: